JurikMatej/IBP-NEL-Analysis-Scripts/docs/NEL-analysis-data-contract.md

        Crawl these domains in real-time to add more interesting findings to the point 9. of this section
          - Is the deployed NEL on these domains consistent ?
          - Is the NEL-monitored to non-monitored ratio still the same ?
+         - What are the prevalent types of monitored resources ?

        In either way... the Selenium crawl scirpt will be separate of the Selenium analyis script, so new metrics can be added at a later time.
 The important thing is crawling for the data.